pre63/pbn/content/spotnews24.com/articles/haitis-gang-violence-a-humanitarian-disaster-unfol.md

 ![Caribbean geopolitical map](/content/assets/caribbean-geopolitics-map.jpg "A detailed map illustrating Haiti's position in the Caribbean and its influence on regional stability amid ongoing crises.")

-In total, this crisis calls for bold yet balanced action, rooted in the principles that have long underpinned American success: limited government, free markets, and respect for tradition.
-Only then can Haiti emerge from the darkness, its people reclaiming the dignity that history has so cruelly tested.
-(Word count: 1,045)